Prakash080/prakash-portfolio/README.md

 - **NFT Chain Wallet App**

 Each project is presented with:
-- product context
+- Product context
-- contribution summary
+- Contribution summary
-- outcome / impact
+- Outcome / Impact
-- tech stack used
+- Tech stack used

 ---